 WHEREAS, the United States lacks a functioning state and local public health infrastructure with the capacity to respond to any large-scale infectious disease outbreak or other public health emergency.
-State and local public health departments have historically been severely underfunded and are highly reliant on the CDC for support and direction; and
+State and local public health departments have historically been severely underfunded and are highly reliant on the CDC for support and direction; and replenished since 2009, resulting in an inadequate supply of unexpired respirators.
+At the outset of the pandemic, the stockpile contained 12 million N95s, but 3.5 billion were needed.
+States and hospitals are not required to maintain and restock their own stockpiles; and

-WHEREAS, the Trump administration wasted valuable time when the SARS-CoV-2 emerged, downplaying the threat, muzzling CDC and National Institutes of Health leaders, and promoting false cures and incompetent managers instead of following the advice of experts and directing federal resources where needed; and personal protective equipment, forcing states and employers to enter a bidding war and artificially inflating the cost of PPE.
-When Trump finally directed the Federal Emergency Management Agency to coordinate procurement and distribution of PPE, the result was FEMA commandeering PPE legally purchased by states and hospitals; and
+WHEREAS, the Trump administration wasted valuable time when the SARS-CoV-2 emerged, downplaying the threat, muzzling CDC and National Institutes of Health leaders, and promoting false cures and incompetent managers instead of following the advice of experts and directing federal resources where needed; and